-If you want to brush up your math skills for the Spring 2014 term, we have an online Math Learning Module available at no charge.
+Need to brush up your math skills for the upcoming 2015 term?
+We have an online Math Learning Module available at no charge.
 We recommend you take advantage of this module if:

 What is ALEKS?